hms-dbmi/4DN_dcic-website/_positions/software-developer-03.md

 **You are** a full stack web developer (python/node/react) who wants

-- to build open-source infrastructure-as-code solutions for a reliable cloud based data portal and processing framework
+- to build open-source cloud-based solutions for a science data portal.
 - (in the longer run) to build cloud-hybrid integrated solutions for data management and processing.
 - to contribute to science and healthcare,
 - to work in a small team of developers and scientists utilizing modern technologies and following best practises,